-Abbreviations: WC, Western Cape; ICT, Information and Communications Technology; PSSs, patient satisfaction surveys; CHWs, community health workers; HFBs, Health Facility Boards; NGOs, non-governmental organizations. media, which goes directly to the national Department of Health, and then flow back 'down' the system.
+Abbreviations: WC, Western Cape; ICT, Information and Communications Technology; PSSs, patient satisfaction surveys; CHWs, community health workers; HFBs, Health Facility Boards; NGOs, non-governmental organizations.

-Mechanisms intended to facilitate these three steps include a health establishment level standard operating practice (SOP), a Complaint, Compliment and Suggestion Committee, standardized feedback forms, complaint/compliment/ suggestion boxes, IEC posters or pamphlets (in all official languages), a record system for complaints (including complaint, timeframe and resolution type) and a complaints register.20 The process, in terms of the flow of information between levels of government, includes the categorization of formal complaints, which are reported to the Provincial Office, who then submits quarterly reports to the National Office.
+Mechanisms intended to facilitate these three steps include a health establishment level standard operating practice (SOP), a Complaint, Compliment and Suggestion Committee, standardized feedback forms, complaint/compliment/ suggestion boxes, IEC posters or pamphlets (in all official languages), a record system for complaints (including complaint, timeframe and resolution type) and a complaints register.
+The process, in terms of the flow of information between levels of government, includes the categorization of formal complaints, which are reported to the Provincial Office, who then submits quarterly reports to the National Office.